biglioncoding/docker-logicaldoc/README.md

 ==========
 This image base on cloudesire/docker-tomcat, which ultimate based upon ubuntu:trusty.

-I read the dockerfile and they are trustworthy.
+I read the dockerfiles and they are trustworthy.

 Usage